 Once you have decided on a topic and identified the main concepts of your topic, it is important to gather background information.
 Background information will help enhance your understanding of a topic and help you understand your topic within the larger scope of a discipline.
 By locating background information, you can find summaries of the main ideas central to your topic, learn the vocabulary that is used to describe your topic, and discover bibliographies that can help you further your research.

 Encyclopedias are good resources for general background information.
-Articles in encyclopedias are often written by different contributors who are knowledgeable about the topic.
+Articles in encyclopedias are often written by different contributors who are knowledgeable about their topics.

 Suggested general encyclopedias